ESolomonDev/BestFinalProject/README.md

 We have a python script called ImportDataAndTrainModel.ipynb all the data from the database has been loaded into dataframes.
 We have also outlined the basic Exploratory Data Analysis in the script.

 3) Branches:
-We have all created seperate branches
+We have all created separate branches

-# Tableau
-This Tableau story can be seen, in its entirety, [LINK HERE](https://public.tableau.com/app/profile/melanie.rhoden/viz/BestFinalProject_16536877692760/StoryFinal?publish=yes)